Nate-Kleinsorge/challenge_19/README.md

 <a name="usage"></a>
 ## Usage:
-1.) navigate to the repo in your terminal 2.) run "
+1.) navigate to the repo in your terminal 2.) run "npm run start:dev"

 <a name="contribute"></a>
 ## How to Contribute: